 The 1000W inverter in the Explorer will not run the air conditioner or the microwave, but smaller devices like TVs, chargers, CPAP machines, fans, and similar devices.

 Will It Power My Device?

 Most devices and appliances have stickers or power bricks that tell you how many watts it uses.
 I use a Kill-A-Watt (click to view on Amazon) so I know exactly.

 If it only tells you volts and amps, you can multiply them to get a wattage estimate.

 When you know how many watts a certain device uses, you’ll know whether it can be powered by the Explorer 1000 or not since we also know that the Jackery can output up to 1000 watts continuously.

 In general, 1000 watts is not powerful enough to power a microwave, an air conditioner, or large space heaters.

-If you have any questions about the Explorer 1000 or think that it’s not quite powerful or enough for you, please leave a comment and I will do my best to help you find the right power station/solar generator for you.
+If you have any questions about the Explorer 1000 or think it’s not quite powerful or enough for you, please leave a comment, and I will do my best to helpght power station/solar generator you find the ri.